Japanese prime minister's party secures supermajority in lower house in landslide victory

 The opposition, despite the formation of a new centrist alliance and a rising far-right, was too splintered to be a real challenger.
 The new opposition alliance of LDP’s former coalition partner, Buddhist-backed dovish Komeito, and the liberal-leaning Constitutional Democratic Party of Japan, is projected to sink to half of their combined preelection share of 167 seats.

-Takaichi was betting with this election that her LDP party, together with its new partner, the Japan Innovation Party, would secure a majority.
+Takaichi was betting with this election that her LDP party, together with its new partner, the JIP, would secure a majority.

 Akihito Iwatake, a 53-year-old office worker, said he welcomed the big win by the LDP because he felt the party went too liberal in the past few years.
 “With Takaichi shifting things more toward the conservative side, I think that brought this positive result,” he said.